godotengine/godot-docs/classes/class_camera.rst

 - :ref:`Vector2<class_Vector2>` **unproject_position** **(** :ref:`Vector3<class_Vector3>` world_point **)** |const|

-Returns the 2D coordinate in the :ref:`Viewport<class_Viewport>` rectangle that maps to the given 3D point in worldspace.
+Returns the 2D coordinate in the :ref:`Viewport<class_Viewport>` rectangle that maps to the given 3D point in world space.

 **Note:** When using this to position GUI elements over a 3D viewport, use :ref:`is_position_behind<class_Camera_method_is_position_behind>` to prevent them from appearing if the 3D point is behind the camera: